DirectEd-Development/directed-smart-contract/README.md

 6. The scholarship script is designed as a state machine with the state being composed of the scholarship recipient’s *PaymentPubKeyHash* as well as the current *Milestone* The *Milestone* number is initialized at 0.
 Every time the recipient completes a milestone, and receives a milestone token from the *pCourseProvider* they can submit a transaction to the scholarship script that withdraws their next portion of scholarship funding.
 This transaction must satisfy the following conditions:
     1. It must burn a milestone token.
     2. It must be signed by the *PaymentPubKeyHash* listed in the state.
-    3. It must validate before the *pDeadline*
+    3. It must validate before the *pDeadline* (Note: Currently unused)
     4. It must withdraw *pAmount/pMilestones* lovelace and send the rest back to the scholarship script with the *Milestone* number increased by 1.
 (Or if we are on the last milestone, send nothing back to the script.)
 7. In the event that a student has not completed their scholarship by *pDeadline* the scholarship giving authority *pAuthority* may reclaim any ADA that has not been withdrawn by students, and put this towards future scholarships.
-Note that having such a deadline is essential to ensure ADA cannot become permanently locked in the contract.
+Note that having such a deadline is essential to ensure ADA cannot become permanently locked in the contract.(Note: Currently unused)
 8. Until we are 100% confident in the security of these smart contracts, in the pool script and the scholarship script there is the option for *pAuthority* to reclaim any ADA sitting in the scripts.
 This is to be used in the event of a bug being discovered, so that the bug can be fixed and the ADA moved to the fixed smart contract.